 If you are a truth-seeker, a freedom-seeker, meditation is the most powerful practice you could engage with.
 And–it is definitely a practice.
 It’s something that evolves and grows as you change and shift.
 It goes as deep as you’re willing to go.
 It gives back benefits equal to what you’re willing to invest.

 I was thinking about the top benefits that nearly a decade of meditation has brought to my own life–what have I really ended up with, after all those hours on the cushion, all those moving meditations and inquiry meditations and mantra meditations?

-These were my top four–the top four reasons to establish a regular meditation practice.
+These were my top four–the top benefits of a meditation practice.

 #1: To become suspicious of any “Top Whatever Reasons” lists.
 Meditation brings us to a place of critical awareness, where we stop taking things at face value.

-When you’re on the cushion, or practicing a walking style of meditation, or noticing how quickly emotional states warp in a movement meditation (all different styles explored in 30 Days of Meditation), you stop believing that whatever you’re thinking or feeling in the moment is any kind of absolute truth.
+When you’re on the cushion, or practicing a walking style of meditation, or noticing how quickly emotional states warp in a movement meditation, you stop believing that whatever you’re thinking or feeling in the moment is any kind of absolute truth.

 You start thinking critically, more willing to engage in a process of inquiry rather than bouncing back and forth between “maybe this my problem” and “no, no, this other thing must be my problem.”